 1. Upon entering Tomb:1, you'll find yourself in an open hallway that boxes in the Tomb proper.
 This will contain a handful of mummies, guardian mummies, and assorted skeletons, but nothing particularly dangerous until you've gone halfway around the level.
 There you'll find a massive statue-lined hallway leading inwards, guarded by a large pack of sphinxes.
 Use stasis or very high magic resistance to keep from getting paralyzed, and try to lure them away a few at a time until you've cleared them out.
 Do not underestimate the strength of their smites - although individually weak, several turns of multiple smites will kill any character.
 If at all possible, avoid using a teleport to escape them if things start going badly; outrunning them with a potion of haste or scroll of blinking is a much safer option here.
 Read scrolls of fog as needed to break line of sight and get yourself back to the Crypt ASAP.
 Also note that using a wand of digging to dig a killhole in the outer wall of Tomb:1 can be helpful for fighting the sphinxes.

 4. You'll find several doors off to the side of this open chamber, leading to a series of small rooms that envelops half of the map.
 These will contain mummies, guardians, and priests, as well as many traps.
 Eventually you'll find a staircase back up to Tomb:1.
 Go up it to continue exploring normally.
 Alternatively, at this point, if you have the Shatter or Lee's Rapid Deconstruction spells, you can try to break open the wall where it is obvious there should be a continuation of the small outside rooms.
 Alternatively, you can try to read teleport scrolls until you end up in that section.
 In both of these cases, you can skip to point 6.
 If you do not want to do this, you will have to fight extra mummies in a long corridor on Tomb:1, as described below in point 5.

 5. Heading up that unexplored one-way staircase to Tomb:1, you'll find yourself in the only unexplored portion of Tomb:1 left, the large horseshoe surrounding the inner courtyard.
 You will encounter a few guardian mummies and mummy priests here, as well as an unpredictable scattering of traps, but the majority of its inhabitants are greater mummies encountered in the long open hallways.
 Handled carefully, you should only encounter one or two greater mummies at a time; make too much noise and you may wind up with a lot more on your hands.
 Consider luring them back to the nearest corner before engaging them, and remember that a teleport to safety is almost guaranteed to send you back to the now-clear first area of Tomb:1.
-At the end of the horseshoe, you'll find another staircase to Tomb:2.
+At the end of the horseshoe, you'll find another one-way staircase to Tomb:2.

 6. Remember the small chambers you found on Tomb:2 earlier?
 Now you get to clear a mirror image of those on the other side.
-Expect more of the same, with an even greater concentration of traps, and eventually you'll find three staircases leading to Tomb:3.
+Expect more of the same, with an even greater concentration of traps, and eventually you'll find two one-way staircases leading to Tomb:3.

 - Greater mummies and mummy priests can torment you, instantly cutting your HP by up to half.
 They can then smite you to finish the job.

 - Greater mummies and mummy priests can summon a ton of undead and demons which attack you and make it difficult to attack the summoners with melee or non-smite-targeted attacks, but also means they will frequently abjure your own summons.

-- All mummies cast death curses when killed.
-The normal mummies only curse your items, but the others can slow you, rot you, torment you, drain you, drain your stats, and even occasionally kill you outright if you are low enough on HP.
+- All non-regular mummies cast death curses when killed, potentially slowing, rotting, tormenting or draining you or your stats, and dealing pain damage which is not resisted by rN.
 Since there are so many mummies in the Tomb, these effects can quickly reach debilitating levels.

 Some strategies, with their specific strengths and weaknesses, are outlined below.
-One should mix and match them to fit your character: it is unlikely that one can do Tomb simply by being a Zin or a Kiku worshiper, or simply by having Dispel Undead, but a lichform necromancer of Kiku, or Zinnite with a holy weapon and silence, stands a very good chance of making it.
+One should mix and match them to fit your character: it is unlikely that one can do Tomb simply by being a Zin or a Kiku worshipper, or simply by having Dispel Undead, but a lichform necromancer of Kiku, or Zinnite with a holy weapon and silence, stands a very good chance of making it.
 The best general advice is to know your limits.
 If one encounter with a greater mummy nearly killed you, then the next one may very well finish you off.
-If you find your HP rotting beyond what you can repair, or that you are burning through all your potions of restore abilities because of stat drain, don't continue - get out.
-It is by no means necessary to do Tomb to finish the game.
+Just remember that completing the Tomb is by no means required to win the game.

 - Gear with negative energy resistance - Reduces damage from torment and draining death curses.